SetaSensei/playground-6brnwvig/markdowns/gherkin.md

 ## What is Gherkin

-Gherkin is a language.
+`Gherkin` is a language.

 >Language, a system of conventional spoken, manual, or written symbols by means of which human beings, as members of a social group and participants in its culture, express themselves.
 >
 > -- Encyclopaedia Britannica

-Gherkin uses a system of conventions in order to have business, QA and developers express and understand themselves.
+`Gherkin` uses a system of conventions in order to have business, QA, developers and any person -be it technical or not- involved in a product express and understand themselves.

+> Where does Cucumber fits in ?
+>
+> -- _Still the same person_

+`Gherkin` is a [ubiquitous language](annexes.md#ubiquitous-language) used by `Cucumber` in order to apply the Behaviour Driven Development process within a software team.

 ## What Gherkin looks like